 - In this Agreement unless the context otherwise requires:

-- reference to a person includes a legal person (such as a limited company) as well as a natural person;
+reference to a person includes a legal person (such as a limited company) as well as a natural person;

-- clause headings are for convenience only and shall not affect the construction of this agreement;
+clause headings are for convenience only and shall not affect the construction of this agreement;

-- reference to “including” or any similar terms in this agreement shall be treated as being by way of example and shall not limit the general applicability of any preceding words;
+reference to “including” or any similar terms in this agreement shall be treated as being by way of example and shall not limit the general applicability of any preceding words;

-- reference to any legislation shall be to that legislation as amended, extended or re-enacted from time to time and to any subordinate provision made under that legislation; and words in the singular shall include the plural and vice versa.
+reference to any legislation shall be to that legislation as amended, extended or re-enacted from time to time and to any subordinate provision made under that legislation; and words in the singular shall include the plural and vice versa.

 2. COMMENCEMENT DATE AND TERM OF AGREEMENT

-- This Agreement shall come into force on the Commencement Date and unless terminated earlier in accordance with the provisions set out below or as otherwise permitted as a matter of law shall continue and remain in effect for the Initial Term and shall be automatically renewed for successive periods of 12 months commencing at the end of the Initial Term or Renewal Term unless either party gives at least 30 days’ written notice to the other prior to the expiry of the existing term, in which case this Agreement shall terminate upon the expiry of the existing Term (the “Term of the Agreement”).
+This Agreement shall come into force on the Commencement Date and unless terminated earlier in accordance with the provisions set out below or as otherwise permitted as a matter of law shall continue and remain in effect for the Initial Term and shall be automatically renewed for successive periods of 12 months commencing at the end of the Initial Term or Renewal Term unless either party gives at least 30 days’ written notice to the other prior to the expiry of the existing term, in which case this Agreement shall terminate upon the expiry of the existing Term (the “Term of the Agreement”).

 3. TBG’S RESPONSIBILITIES

 The Annual Technology License Fee and any other fee specified in the booking form plus any applicable VAT shall be due and payable as set out in the booking form and, unless otherwise stated, shall be due and payable within 15 days of the Commencement Date or before services commence, whichever date occurs soonest..

 Without prejudice to any other right or remedy TBG may have and unless otherwise stated, if the Client fails to make payment of the Annual Technology License Fee and any other fee specified in the booking form under this Agreement on or before the due date for payment, then TBG shall be entitled (i) to cease and/or suspend the provision of any of the Services and/or (ii) claim interest on the unpaid amount under the Late Payment of Commercial Debts (Interest) Act 1998.

-- TBG shall be entitled to increase or change the Annual Membership Fee and/or the terms of this Agreement on or after the start of each Renewal Term upon 30 days’ prior notice to the Client and, unless the Client otherwise gives written notice of objection within such 30 day period, the Charges set out in the booking form and the terms of this Agreement shall be deemed to have been amended accordingly.
+TBG shall be entitled to increase or change the Annual Technology LIcense Fee and/or the terms of this Agreement on or after the start of each Renewal Term upon 30 days’ prior notice to the Client and, unless the Client otherwise gives written notice of objection within such 30 day period, the Charges set out in the booking form and the terms of this Agreement shall be deemed to have been amended accordingly.

-- Affiliate commission shall be payable by the Client on sales made via the Client’s website(s) by Customers referred by Publishers.
+Affiliate commission shall be payable by the Client on sales made via the Client’s website(s) by Customers referred by Publishers.
 The affiliate commission shall be tracked, charged and payable in accordance with the Client’s Affiliate Programme run by its preferred affiliate network and (unless otherwise agreed in writing) at its most favourable rate of affiliate commission.

-- If the Client chooses to pay through an Affiliate Network, there will be a £1000 Administration Fee due and payable within 15 days of the Commencement Date or before services commence, whichever date occurs soonest.
+If the Client chooses to pay through an Affiliate Network, there will be a £1000 Administration Fee due and payable within 15 days of the Commencement Date or before services commence, whichever date occurs soonest.

 5. CLIENT’S OBLIGATIONS